guardianblue/playfab-es6-webpack/README.md

 The project uses YAML format for configuration by default, but you can change it to whatever suits the task.

+Change `config/development.yaml` to include your PlayFab App ID and Secret key.

 ## Building and Publishing

 ```bash